cfreeman/hackdown/README.md

 The only rule of HackDown, is that teams are only permitted to use the materials provided in a box at the start of the month (each team gets exactly the same materials).

+Special thanks to [The Edge](http://edgeqld.org.au/) and Daniel Flood, who supported the development of Hackdown.

 Challenges
 ----------
 * [\#1 - Build a Bridge][1]